Textualize/rich/README.md

 ## Tree

-Rich can render tree views with guide lines.
-A tree view is ideal for displaying a file structure, or any other hierarchical data.
+Rich can render a [tree](https://rich.readthedocs.io/en/latest/tree.html) with guide lines.
+A tree is ideal for displaying a file structure, or any other hierarchical data.

 The labels of the tree can be simple text or anything else Rich can render.
 Run the following for a demonstration: